cashlab-ai/tmlc/docs/user_guide/model_training.md

     predict:
       module: "torch"  # module to use for prediction
       func: "sigmoid"  # function to use for prediction
-    calculate_best_thresholds:
+    thresholds:
-      module: "tmlc.components.calculate_best_thresholds"  # module to use for calculating best thresholds
+      module: "tmlc.components.thresholds"  # module to use for calculating best thresholds
-      func: "calculate_best_thresholds"  # function to use for calculating best thresholds
+      func: "thresholds"  # function to use for calculating best thresholds
       kwargs:
           vmin: 0.1  # minimum value for the threshold
           vmax: 0.9  # maximum value for the threshold